fssa-batch3/kishore.sugumar__web_project/README.md

         4. In your product card click "Offers" button.
     * Expected Result:
         * The user can view the list of offers from the different user's.

-### Chat box(buyer):
-* Write message
-    * Scenario 1: Successfully write the message by the user.
-      * Steps:
-        1. Log in as a user.
-        2. Navigate to the product page.
-        3. Click message icon.
-        4. Start to message in the input feild.
-    * Expected Result:
-        * User can view their message in the above box.
-* Read message
-    * Scenario 1: Successfully view the message by the user.
-      * Steps:
-        1. Log in as a user.
-        2. Navigate to the profile page.
-        3. Click on the "Your message" button.
-        4. Click on the "message" button.
-        5. page will navigate to the product page.
-        6. Click the message icon.
-    * Expected Result:
-        * User can view seller message and their message in the dialogue box.
-### Chat box(seller):
-* Write message
-    * Scenario 1: Successfully write the message by the user.
-      * Steps:
-        1. Log in as a user.
-        2. Navigate to the profile page.
-        3. Click the "view" button.
-        4. Click on the buyer profile card.
-        5. Start to message in the input feild.
-        6. Page will relode.
-        7. Click on the buyer profile card.
-    * Expected Result:
-        * you can view your message in the below box.
-* Read message
-    * Scenario 1: Successfully view the message by the user.
-      * Steps:
-        1. Log in as a user.
-        2. Navigate to the profile page.
-        3. Click the "view" button.
-        4. Click on the buyer profile card.
-    * Expected Result:
-        * User can view Other's message and their message in the below box.

-### Search :
-* Search product
-    * Scenario 1: Successfully view product/item that searched
-      * Steps:
-        1. Log in as a user.
-        2. Navigate to the home page.
-        3. Search any product in the input feild.
-        4. Click the search button which as search icon.
-    * Expected Result:
-        * Tif product is there.
-The product card will show below.
-If not text ("No results found.") will appear.

 ### End